 The United States is not involved on the European front.
 They are dealing with Japan in the Pacific.
 Having taken Midway, Japan is using that as a jumping-off point for dropping biological weapons on Hawaii.

-There’s a lot of waiting around doing nothing in a war, and unfortunately the characters suffer from that.
+There’s a lot of waiting around doing nothing in a war, and unfortunately, the characters suffer from that.
 There are only so many ways you can tell the tale of a German pilot going out on a bombing run and returning.
-After a while it feels like some segments were just the same thing over and over again.
-Turtledove doesn’t have a problem killing off point-of-view characters normally, and unfortunately I think he should have done that with a few more and ended their storyline.
+After a while, it felt like some segments were just the same thing over and over again.
+Turtledove doesn’t have a problem killing off point-of-view characters normally, and unfortunately, I think he should have done that with a few more and ended their storyline.

 Nearly every point of view character is feeling tired by this point.
 I want to finish the series to see how Turtledove closes it out, but it really feels like I’m forcing myself along now.
 The characters aren’t all that interesting anymore and it feels like most of what is happening is outside of these characters’ perspective – they just talk about it amongst themselves and their friends to reveal what has happened.
 If you’re not absolutely devoted to Turtledove or alternate history, I wouldn’t recommend this series.